Morten Breum

-Morten Breum (/da/; born 26 May 1982), better known by his stage name Morten, is a Danish DJ and record producer, together with David Guetta he developed and created the sound known as “future rave”.
+Morten Breum (/da/; born 26 May 1982), known mononymously as Morten, is a Danish DJ and record producer.
+He is known for developing and creating the sound and style known as “future rave”, together with David Guetta.

 His professional music career started with his very own first track "Højere Vildere" with Rune RK, featuring the Danish duo Nik & Jay in 2008, but his track "Domestic" in 2010 was his breakthrough track, reaching No. 3 on the Danish Singles Chart.
 In 2009, he released his album Drop!, followed by Nightclub Session in 2010.
 With a string of releases since then, Morten has explored the genre of "future rave".

 Biography

 Morten has played festivals around the world solo and in collaboration with French DJ and producer David Guetta.
 The two close friends coined the future rave genre, releasing a four-track collaborative EP in 2020 titled New Rave.
 Morten has gathered an audience of 4.7 million monthly listeners on Spotify.
 In 2021, Morten entered the DJ Mag Top 100 as the highest new entry at number 39, and landed at number 20 on the 1001Tracklists ranking.
 In 2022, his music video for "Dreams" with David Guetta featuring Lanie Garnder won Best Highlight Video at Clubbing TV's Music Video Awards.
 In 2022 he played the mainstage at EDC Las Vegas and Tomorrowland, as well as a residency in Ibiza with Guetta.

 Morten has performed at some of the biggest festivals worldwide including Ultra Music Festival, EDC Las Vegas, Sunset Music Festival, Tomorrowland, Creamfields, and EDC Orlando.